kofreesia/re-organize_takeout_photos/README.md

 1. Unzip ".zip" files, this will generate files into their corresponding year folders.

-2. Delete unwanted files, i.e., xxx.json in a folder.
+2. Delete unwanted files, i.e., xxx.json in a folder. # If upload these photos onto the server, it is better to keep these JSON files for timeline purposes.

 3. Rename files by adding photo-taken-year in front of each photo file.